austinglaser/Steampunk/act1.md

 #### The Western Docks ("The Westies")

-Newly built steamcranes tower over the wide berths of the west side of the scar.
+Newly built steamcranes tower over the wide berths of the west side of the chasm.
 High tech steamworks constantly load and unload construction goods from the stream of ships southern trade ships.

 #### The Ring